top of page

 An effective method of initiating Real Dialogue between individuals.

-When speaking with others, it is natural to say “you said” in response to their words.
-This can sometimes result in the other person feeling misunderstood, or that their words are being used against them.
-Using “you said” may also activate defensiveness in another, particularly when what you are stating is not what the other person believes they said.
-This type of interaction often escalates into an argument where one partner tries to convince the other that something happened a certain way, and the other partner continues to defend their position.
+When one finds themselves in the midst of a difficult conversation, it is a common habit to respond by saying "you said".
+We may do this in an attempt to convey what was heard, or to reflect the other, yet this way of speaking may inadvertently create conflict.
+This occurs when the other person believes they have been misunderstood, or that their words were taken out of context, or even used against them.
+Using “you said” may also activate defensiveness in the other, particularly when what you are stating is not what the other person believes they said.
+This type of interaction often escalates into a conflict where one person tries to convince the other that something was said or happened a certain way, and the other person is confused at best, or reactive at worst, as they don't remember it in that manner.

-In order to create more space in the interpersonal field, it can be helpful to say “I heard” or “I understood” instead of “you said” or “you meant” in response to the other’s words.
-This way of communicating creates a pause where one can state what they heard and how it impacted them, and the speaker can clarify their intention and what they meant.
-It lets the other person recognize how their words were heard, allows them to clarify their intention, and may ultimately lead to less conflictual, and more productive, conversations.
+In order to create more space in the interpersonal field, it is helpful to stick to "I" statements, such as "I heard," or "I understood", or "I remember it this way".
+This enables you to convey your experience, and move away from debating what the other expressed.
+Speaking for yourself, can create a pause where you can state what you heard, while still being curious about what the speaker meant.
+It also allows the other person to recognize the impact of their words, and to clarify their intent, and may ultimately lead to less conflictual, and more productive, conversations.

 This is a technique used in Real Dialogue, a method created by Dr. Polly Young-Eisendrath, and I encourage you to try it some time.
-It can feel like a breath of fresh air and you may learn something new about each other in the process!
+It can feel like a breath of fresh air, especially when you are stuck in a repetitive dialogue with a loved one.
+Using the skill of speaking for yourself , can also help lower the emotional threat in a conversation, and create a space where each of you may listen differently, and perhaps even discover something new about each other.

 bottom of page